-Find here our incremental overview of open access publications.
+Find our overview of open access publications here.

 Report available open-source here

 Includes our spin-off pilot SouthSouth European audio podcast teacher training

 Report ‘Resilience and the (non)sense of teacher training in the South of Europe.’
 PAR in the Conference on the Future of Europe

 Local coordinator, advisor and editor: